Chia Seeds 2025: Remarkable Health Benefits of Chia Seeds

 7. Use by Females

-Yes, seeds are equally good for females.
-Chia seeds can be particularly beneficial for women due to their high fiber content and omega-3 fatty acids.
+These seeds are equally good for females.
+Chia seeds can be particularly beneficial for women due to their high fibre content and omega-3 fatty acids.

 - Hormonal Health: The seeds are rich in lignans, a type of phytoestrogen that can help to balance hormones.
 This can be particularly beneficial for women who are experiencing symptoms of hormonal imbalances, such as hot flashes, irregular periods, and mood swings.